ericcong/FileDepot/README.md

   No Payload.

 ### Locker
-- `GET /lockers`: Returns the IDs of all lockers owned by the requesting App.
+- `GET /lockers`: Returns the IDs of all lockers owned by the requesting App which have the specified range of expiration timestamp.
-  Supports query on expiration timestamp.
 Query format:
 ```
 from: min expiration timestamp.
 to: max expiration timestamp.